Genesis G70 (2021-2024) Review

 MPG and fuel costs: What does a Genesis G70 cost to run?

-"With no hybrid technology, the Genesis G70 isn't the most efficient premium car on sale today.
+"With no hybrid technology, the Genesis G70 wasn't the most efficient premium car on sale.
 Indeed, petrol models can barely scrape mid-30s MPG in official fuel economy tests."

 Both versions of the 2.0-litre petrol will officially return up to 35.4mpg in WLTP tests – that's pretty poor, when a BMW 320i M Sport can manage 44.1mpg.
-There aren't any plans to offer the Genesis G70 with hybrid assistance, either – the brand says it will move straight to pure-electric power.
+There weren't any plans to bring the G70 back with hybrid power, but that's somewhat changed.
+While the G70's return isn't confirmed, the brand is developing hybrid powertrains.

 VED car tax: What is the annual road tax on a Genesis G70?